jichumao/jichumao.github.io/_posts/2020-05-21-this-is-yamt.md

 ---

 Welcome to Jichu's Page.
 My name is Jichu.
 I am currently a senior student at Beijing Jiaotong University and will be attending the University of Pennsylvania in the fall of 2023 to study computer graphics.
-I was an intern in the medical image processing and mixed reality program at the University of Alberta in Canada from July 2022 to October 2022.
-From January 2023 to May 2023, I worked at Apple on Python visualization software development and computer vision-related engineering development.
+From Jan to May 2023, I worked as an intern at Apple on Python visualization software development and computer vision-related engineering development.
+From Jul to Oct 2022, I was an intern at the University of Alberta in Canada on the medical image processing and mixed reality program.

 * hello
 {:toc}